Flyers defenseman Travis Sanheim makes Canada’s Olympic roster for Milan

 “I’m a big fan of big D that take up a lot of space, and can skate, and he can do all those things.
 But his ability to jump into plays, he’s got an offensive mind to him.”

-What also gives the 6-foot-4, 222-pound defenseman an edge is that he is a minute-muncher who has the versatility to play either the left or right side.
+The 6-foot-4, 222-pound defenseman also has an edge as a minute-muncher with the versatility to play either the left or right side.
 He can kill penalties and, as seen lately, he can play on the power play in a pinch.

-Sanheim was a little wide-eyed at that first practice in Brossard, Quebec, for Canada at 4 Nations.
+At 4 Nations, Sanheim was a little wide-eyed at Canada’s first practice in Brossard, Quebec.
 By the end, he had one assist in three games despite playing with three defensive partners.

-“You step on the ice, and you look around and [there’s] guys you idolize growing up, and guys who are superstars in this league, and you don’t think that you really belong out there,” Sanheim said.
+“You step on the ice, and you look around and [there’s] guys you idolize growing up, and guys who are superstars in this league, and you don’t think that you really belong out there,” Sanheim told The Inquirer on Monday.
 “A lot of nerves, and then you start playing and realize that you belong and that you can compete with these guys.
 You get into a game, and the competitiveness comes out, and it’s just like any other hockey game.

 “[I] just really enjoyed playing with those types of players, and they make the game really easy, and they don’t make too many bad decisions and are always in good spots.
 So you know, if you’re a smart player, I feel like they make it pretty easy to adjust to playing with that type of speed.”